 Bailey featured in several documentary films including Seeing Red, The Good Fight, Growing Up in the Depression, Between the Wars, The Spanish Civil War and The UnAmericans.
 He eventually became disillusioned with the policies of Joseph Stalin and left the party.
 He remained a socialist and accused the communist governments of eastern Europe of "pissing on Karl Marx's grave."

-Bailey's excellent autobiography, The Kid From Hoboken (1993) is on the Internet.
+Bailey's excellent autobiography, The Kid From Hoboken was published in 1993.